RobZuazua/CrashCode/Strings/README.md

 ## Conclusion

-From these resources, we can compose a list of all the core concepts and nuance that one would need to understand in order to solve any question around Strings.
+From these resources, we can compose a list of all the core concepts and common nuance that one would need to understand in order to master questions around Strings.

 1. `two scan`
 2. `two pointer`